ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

     private_key: pki/admin.key
     certificate_name: admin  # This could be left out !

-.. note:: If you use a certificate name in ACI that matches the private key's basename, you can leave out the ``certificate_name`` parameter like the example above.
+.. hint:: If you use a certificate name in ACI that matches the private key's basename, you can leave out the ``certificate_name`` parameter like the example above.

 More information
 ,,,,,,,,,,,,,,,,